Romy Schneider: Early life

-Schneider was born Rosemarie Magdalena Albach in Vienna, six months after the Anschluss of Austria into the German Reich, to actors Magda Schneider and Wolf Albach-Retty.
-Her paternal grandmother, Rosa Albach-Retty, was also an actress.
-Schneider's mother was German while her father was Austrian.
+Schneider was born Rosemarie Magdalena Albach in Vienna, six months after the Anschluss of Austria into the German Reich.
+She was born to a theatrical family; her father Wolf Albach-Retty was a leading actor of Vienna's Volkstheater, and her mother Magda Schneider starred in scores of lavish musical films in Germany.
+Her paternal grandmother Rosa Albach-Retty had been one of the most popular actresses of the Austrian theater.
+Rosemarie, known to family as Romy from her earliest years, was educated at private schools in Berchtesgaden and Salzburg.
+Interested in painting, she planned to continue her education at art school, but she was also interested in school plays, not only acting in them but directing as well.

-Four weeks after Romy's birth, the parents brought her to Schönau am Königssee in Germany where she and later her brother Wolf-Dieter (born 1941) grew up with their grandparents Franz Xaver and Maria Schneider on the country estate Mariengrund.
-In her first year, Romy was cared for by a governess.
+Four weeks after her birth, her parents took her to Schönau am Königssee in Germany where she and later her brother Wolf-Dieter (born 1941) grew up with their grandparents Franz Xaver and Maria Schneider on the country estate Mariengrund.
+In her first year, Schneider was cared for by a governess.
 Her parents were very rarely present due to their acting engagements.
-In 1943, they separated and were divorced in 1945.
+In 1943, they separated and divorced in 1945.

 In September 1944, Schneider was enrolled in the elementary school of Schönau and from July 1949 she attended the girls' boarding school at Castle Goldenstein, a private secondary school of the Augustinian Canonesses of the Congregation of Notre Dame in Elsbethen near Salzburg.
-Already during her schooldays, she discovered her passion for acting which is why she was often on stage at theatrical performances at the residential school.
+During her schooldays, she discovered her passion for acting which is why she was often on stage at theatrical performances at the residential school.
 In her diary entry of 10 June 1952, she wrote: "If it were up to me, I would immediately become an actress. ...
 Every time I see a nice movie, my first thoughts are about the idea: I definitely have to become an actress.
 Yes!
 I have to!"
 On 12 July 1953, she left the residential school Goldenstein with the degree of Mittlere Reife.
 After the summer holidays, she moved to Cologne to join her mother who lived there with the restaurateur and entrepreneur Hans Herbert Blatzheim.

-After her parents' divorce in 1945, Magda took charge of Romy and her brother Wolf-Dieter, eventually supervising the young girl's career, often appearing alongside her daughter.
-Her career was also overseen by her stepfather Blatzheim who, Schneider indicated, had an unhealthy interest in her.
+After her parents' divorce in 1945, Magda took charge of Schneider and her brother Wolf-Dieter, eventually supervising her career, often appearing alongside her daughter.
+Her career was also overseen by her stepfather Blatzheim who, Schneider said, had made sexual advances on her.